Community solar in Minnesota

 Community solar makes it possible for everyone to go solar.

 With community solar, you can purchase or lease a “share” in a community solar project or start a project with your neighbors.
 Every month, you receive a credit on your electricity bill for the energy produced by your share.
+(Prefer to watch a video?
+Check out Episode 1, Community Solar Basics: Consumers)

 - Thinking about community solar?
 10 questions you should ask – Developed by the Minnesota Commerce Department, this guide provides consumer-focused information.